cuongnguyenCNN/cuongnguyenCNN/02-tools/AI wrapper/noteflowai.md

 - Create a page that you can log in from google or a new account ( include email and passwords fields) ;
    => Access token back to get image, username and email from google to show in profile page.
    => Save it at local then get all infor to show on UI DASHBOARD PROFILE

+- Create modal for profile page: Where you can view detail of your account on the page profile.
+   Instruction: When you login from google , google will return token and from token you can request information of user.
+   After that, save it on local and show infor of user in profile page.